snarfed/bridgy/docs/index.rst

 1. `Export the full datastore to Google Cloud
    Storage. <https://cloud.google.com/datastore/docs/export-import-entities>`__
-   Include all entities except ``*Auth`` and other internal details.
+   Include all entities except ``*Auth``, ``Domain`` and others with credentials or internal details.
 Check to see if any new kinds have been added since the last time this command was run.

    ::

-      gcloud datastore export --async gs://brid-gy.appspot.com/stats/ --kinds Activity, Blogger,BlogPost,BlogWebmention,Facebook,FacebookPage,Flickr,GitHub,GooglePlusPage,Instagram,Mastodon,Medium,Meetup,Publish,PublishedPage,Reddit,Response,SyndicatedPost,Tumblr,Twitter,WordPress
+      gcloud datastore export --async gs://brid-gy.appspot.com/stats/ --kinds Activity,Blogger,BlogPost,BlogWebmention,Facebook,FacebookPage,Flickr,GitHub,GooglePlusPage,Instagram,Mastodon,Medium,Meetup,Publish,PublishedPage,Reddit,Response,SyndicatedPost,Tumblr,Twitter,WordPress

-   Note that ``--kinds`` is required. `From the export docs <https://cloud.google.com/datastore/docs/export-import-entities#limitations>`__, *Data exported without specifying an entity filter cannot be loaded into BigQuery.*
+   Note that ``--kinds`` is required. `From the export docs <https://cloud.google.com/datastore/docs/export-import-entities#limitations>`__, *Data exported without specifying an entity filter cannot be loaded into BigQuery.* Also, expect this to cost around $10.

 2. Wait for it to be done with
    ``gcloud datastore operations list | grep done``.